Dongee-W/droplet_setup/README.md

 ```
 sudo apt-get install mercurial
 ```
-add .hgrc file to home directory and edit the .hgrc file:
+Configuration: add .hgrc file to home directory and edit the .hgrc file:
 ```
 [ui]
 username = Your Name <your@mail>